UMANG13-coder/Neoapps.ai-Documentation/docs/dnd-usage/working-with-components.md

 ### Fine-Tune Your App: Dive into Component Configuration

-> NeoApps.AI components are more than just building blocks; they're customizable elements ready to adapt to your unique vision.
+> [NeoApps.ai](https://neoapps.ai/) components are more than just building blocks; they're customizable elements ready to adapt to your unique vision.
 Let's explore how to configure them and unlock their full potential:

 - **General Settings: The Foundation**
     > Start by laying the groundwork with general settings.
 Define the component's size, position it perfectly on the canvas, and control its visibility to ensure it appears when needed.